Sometimes there is confusion around these two terms and their meanings.

 Many people live their lives knowing they are different from those around them, without knowing why.
 If you are content with the status quo, you may feel there is no need for a diagnosis to confirm your suspicions.
 However, for some people, especially children, there may be advantages to putting a name to the differences they experience.
 A formal diagnosis may lead to additional practical support at school, increased understanding of areas of difficulty, and financial assistance with therapies and treatments.
 If you’re unsure whether you want your child or yourself to be ‘labelled’, you may want to read first-hand accounts from individuals who have been there, done that.
-Try Look Me in The Eye by John Elder Robinson, Freaks Geeks and Asperger Syndrome by Luke Jackson, or Asperger Sydnrome, the Universe and Everything by Kenneth Hall.
-All of these titles are available from our library.
-See also our Fact Sheet ‘Sharing the Diagnosis’.
+Try Look Me in The Eye by John Elder Robinson, Freaks Geeks and Asperger Syndrome by Luke Jackson, or Asperger Syndrome, the Universe and Everything by Kenneth Hall.

 At What Age?

 This is a common question we hear - how old does the child have to be for a diagnosis to be accurate?
 It used to be thought that the child needed to be of school age for testing to be accurate, but that is no longer the case.
 With improved diagnostic tools and better awareness, children are being reliably diagnosed with an autism spectrum condition from the age of 2.
 The USA Government's Center for Disease Control and Prevention gives the following average age of diagnosis data from 2008 studies - for autistic disorder age 4 years, for autism spectrum age 4 years 5 months, and for Asperger Disorder 6 years 3 months.

 Once you decide you want a professional diagnosis there are two paths you can take: government funded, or private assessment.

 Government Funded Assessment Teams: